 This insulator is produced by mixing two liquids isocyanate and polyol resin in the tip of a spray gun.
 It expands in seconds to 30-100 times its liquid size.

 According to the US Department of Energy, 40% of a building’s energy escapes from air infiltration via windows, walls, and doorways.
-Foam is a stronger air barrier and thermal barrier.
-It is a better energy efficiency insulator than any other popular green insulation material.
+Foam is a strong air barrier and thermal barrier.

 Spray foam works to block all 3-types of heat transfer found in Austin Texas: